 Perfect for plant and bird enthusiasts, Beaver Meadow Conservation Area at 158 County Road 11, Picton ON has two short hiking trails, each ending at a wetland viewing platform.
 This area is home to a variety of wildlife and approximately 330 plant species.

-Status: Open for the season*
+Status: Closed for the Season*

 Beaver Meadow Conservation Area trail winter 2020